athornton/JupyterCon-2018-talk/talk.rst

 Astronomical Research Status Quo
 ################################

-Typically, astronomical research has been done with:
+Historically, astronomical research has been done with:

 * Desktop or laptop computer
     * Usually pretty beefy by the standards of the day